-BIOSIG TECHNOLOGIES, INC. (Exact name of registrant as specified in its charter)
+BIOSIG TECHNOLOGIES, INC.

+(Exact name of registrant as specified in its charter)

-(State or other jurisdiction of incorporation or organization) (IRS Employer Identification No.) 55 Greens Farms Road Westport, CT 1st Floor 06880 (203) 409-5444 (Address of principal execu tive offices) (Zip Code) (Registrant's telephone number, including area code) Securiti es registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, par value \$0 .001 per share BSGM The NASDAQ Capital Market Securities registered pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is s a well-known seasoned issuer, as defined by Rule 405 of the Secu urities Act.
-Yes □ No ⊠ Indicate by check mark if the registrant is s not required to file repo rts pursuant to Section 13 or 15(d) of the Act.
-Yes □ No ⊠ , 1 15(d) of the Securities Exchange Act of 1934 during the preceding 12 bject to such filing requirements for the past 90 days.
-Yes \boxtimes No \square Indicate by check mark whether the reg 229.405 of this chapter) during the preced equired to be submitted pursuant to Rule 405 of Regulation S-T (§ equired to submit such files).
-Yes \boxtimes No \square , , . eccelerated filer, smaller reporting company, or an emerging growth," and "emerging growth company" in Rule 12b-2 of the Exchange Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting of company Emerging growth company If an emerging growth company, indicate accounting standards provided pursuant to ed transition period for complying with any new or revised financial Indicate by check mark whether the regi istrant has filed a report on and attactation to its management's a assessment of the affectiveness of its internal controls over financial
+Delaware 26-4333375 (State or other jurisdiction of incorporation or organization) (IRS Employer Identification No.) 12424 Wilshire Blvd., Ste 745 Los Angeles, CA 90025 (203) 409-5444 (Address of principal executive offices) (Zip Code) none number, including a code) Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) nge on which registered Common Stock, par value \$0.001 per share BSGM The NASDA Q Capital Market Securities registered pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned issuer, as defined by Rule 405 of the Securities Act.
+Yes 🗆 No 🗵 Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or 15(d) of the Act.
+Yes 🗆 No 🗵 Indicate by check mark whether the registrant (1) has filed all reports months (or for such shorter period that the registrant was required to Indicate by check mark whether the registrant has submitted electr 229.405 of this chapter) during the preceding 12 months (or for such Indicate by check mark whether the registrant is a large accelerate company.
+See the definitions of "large accelerated filer," "accelerate Act.
+Large accelerated filerNon-accelerated filerEmerging growth company rated filer reporting company If an emerging growth company, indicate by check mark if the regis accounting standards provided pursuant to Section 13(a) of the Exchange nded transition period for complyi ng with any new or revised financial Indicate by check mark whether the registrant has filed a report on reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
+If securities are registered pursuant to Section 12(b) of the Act, in correction of an error to previously issued financial statements. \Box dicate by check mark whether the financial statements of the registr ant included in the filing reflect the